Amortized Rejection Sampling in Universal Probabilistic Programming: DISCUSSION

 \section{DISCUSSION}

-We have addressed a significant issue in amortized and adapted importance-sampling-based inference for universal probabilistic programming languages.
-We have demonstrated that even simple rejection sampling loops cause major problems for existing probabilistic programming inference algorithms.
-In particular, we showed empirically and theoretically that sequential importance sampling will perform poorly in presence of rejection sampling loops.
-Our proposed method is an unbiased estimator with lower variance than na\"ive SIS estimators.
+We have addressed an issue in amortized importance-sampling-based inference for universal probabilistic programming languages.
+We have demonstrated that even simple rejection sampling loops can cause major problems for existing probabilistic programming inference algorithms.
+Particularly, we showed empirically and theoretically that SIS can perform poorly in presence of rejection sampling loops, even in simple models with only a few rejection sampling loops.
+Our proposed method is an unbiased estimator, often with lower variance than naive SIS estimators.

+Although our method has a new source of variance, that of additional Monte Carlo estimators which can make its variance higher than naive SIS in some cases, we have proved it is guaranteed to always only add a finite variance to the estimates.
+The absence of this guarantee is a major shortcoming of naive SIS methods, as there is no easy way of predicting if they will have infinite variance.
+As a result, incorrect estimates can be made without warning.
+Therefore, they cannot be used safely when a program that contains rejection sampling loops.

 The cost of taking our approach is somewhat subtle but involves needing to estimate the exit probabilities of all rejections sampling loops in the program under both the prior and the proposal.
-In many cases this can be amortized in the sense that these rejection sampling loops can be statically determined and the relevant constants estimated at training time.
-Unfortunately if at test time a rejection sampling loop is encountered for which these constants have not been already estimated, the inference engine must ``pause'' and estimate them on the fly.
-Not only can this be slow but it seriously increases the implementation complexity of the probabilistic programming system.
+At inference time, once a rejection sampling loop is encountered, the inference engine must ``pause'' and estimate them on the fly.
+This can be slow and increase the implementation complexity of the probabilistic programming system.
+However, using forking and multiprocessing capabilities avoids the time overhead of our method as the correction factor estimates are made in parallel with the main inference engine.